redis-developer/rediner/docs/serverless.md

    You should now have the `rediner` and `flask-serverless` as sibling directories.

-1. Building the build script as a docker container:
+1. The build script container image guarantees the deployment architecture matches for the packaged python packages.
+Build this image by:

    ```
    cd rediner/serverless